 Counseling & Psychology Students

-We’re also responsible for seeing that your experiences meet the competencies and standards articulated by program policies, and the ethical codes of the ACA, ASCA, and AMHCA.
+We’re also responsible for seeing that your experiences meet the competencies and standards articulated by program policies, state licensure requirements, and the ethical codes of the ACA, ASCA, and AMHCA.

 Field Placement Process